vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic4](images/filter-manoeuver.png)

-   Notice how you now see only sections which the boats are changing their sailing course.
-Each of these sections is defined to be exactly 30 seconds, with at the center of it the moment in which the boat passes exactly through the wind.
+   Notice how you now only see the sections where the boats are changing their sailing course.
+Each of these sections is defined to be exactly 30 seconds, and at the centre of it,  the moment in which the boat passes exactly through the wind.

 	 Now, let's look into the quality of the maneuvers.